 Knowledge of applicable Federal statues, State, local and municipal laws, when applicable, agency and bureau regulations, policies, and procedures, governing individual programs related to ground and surface water, water quality, and water availability.
-Ability to resolve complex problems involving multi-use resource management and apply regulatory requirement to resource management reviews and/or cooperator agreements.
+Ability to apply this knowledge to resource management reviews and/or cooperative study agreements.